St. Helena city councilmembers open up in frank, sometimes difficult team-building exercise

 Held via Zoom and moderated by Laura Mason-Smith, a consultant hired by the city, the meeting started in light territory, with each councilmember sharing details about their lives.
 For example, Eric Hall has ridden a motorcycle to the Arctic Ocean and back, Anna Chouteau has a new whippet, and Lester Hardy saw the Beatles in concert — twice.

-The troubled dynamic between Ellsworth and the other councilmembers arose when Vice Mayor Paul Dohring said, “It’s difficult to be in the role of mayor and in the role of activist in the community.”
+The troubled dynamic between Ellsworth and the other councilmembers was raised by Vice Mayor Paul Dohring when he said, “It’s difficult to be in the role of mayor and in the role of activist in the community.”

 Support local news coverage and the people who report it by subscribing to the Napa Valley Register.